Quick Guide to Common-Law Marriage in Nevada

 Determining the Validity of Common-Law Marriages in Nevada

-• the out of state jurisdiction had established common-law marriage laws and requirements
+• The of state jurisdiction had established common-law marriage laws and requirements

 • The date of actually declaring the specific type of marriage can be established by the court

 • If no common-law marriage laws exist within the other jurisdiction, the court must determine if there were any power of attorney documents signed prior to the cohabitation

 If two couples want the state of Nevada to recognize their common-law marriage laws in an out of state jurisdiction, the two couples are usually advised to sign a power of attorney documents before declaring the common-law marriage in Nevada.